 Mr. Smith, who has appeared as counsel of record in over 900 civil cases in the U.S. District Court for the Eastern District of Texas, served as chairman of the Eastern District’s Local Rules Advisory Committee from 2000-2009.
 He has also been the editor of the O’Connor’s Federal Rules * Civil Trials handbook on federal civil procedure since 1998.
 Mr. Smith is a frequent author and speaker on topics including intellectual property, patent, and product liability litigation, federal court practice, ethics, and law office administration.

 He is a past chair of the editorial board for the Texas Bar Journal, and of the Council of the Litigation Section of the State Bar of Texas.
 He is a past president of the Eastern District of Texas Bar Association, the East Texas chapter of the American Board of Trial Advocates (ABOTA), East Texas Trial Lawyers Association, and the Harrison County Bar Association, and is a charter member of the T. John Ward American Inn of Court.

 Before entering private practice, Mr. Smith was a law clerk for the late U.S. District Judge Sam B. Hall, Jr. of the Eastern District of Texas, Marshall and Texarkana Divisions, and worked in Baylor University’s Office of General Counsel.
 Prior to attending law school, Mr. Smith worked for the National Commission to Prevent Infant Mortality in Washington, D.C., and the Texas General Land Office and the Texas Education Agency in Austin, Texas.
 Mr. Smith, a Marshall native, has also been active in community affairs.
-He served on the Marshall City Commission for three terms, from 1996-2002, and is a former president of the Harrison County Historical Museum and the Citizens Advisory Committee and two-time member of the Marshall Chamber of Commerce and Harrison County Historical Museum Boards of Directors
+He served on the Marshall City Commission for three terms, from 1996-2002, and is a former president of the Harrison County Historical Museum and the Citizens Advisory Committee and two-time member of the Marshall Chamber of Commerce and Harrison County Historical Museum Boards of Directors.
+He is currently serving a second term as president of the Harrison County Historical Museum.

 In addition to his legal writings, Mr. Smith is also the author of two books on aircraft carriers, Essex Class Carriers in action, and US Light Carriers in action, and is the sole inventor on two U.S. patents.